vib-tcp/introduction-github/README.md

 * 14h40 - Coffee break

-* 14h55 - Collaborating in GitHub
+* 14h55 - Collaborating in GitHub  & Solving Conflicts

 * 17h00 - End of the day

 Schedule day 2:

-* 09h30 - Solving Conflicts
+* 09h30 - Experimenting Risk Free: Working with Branchs

 * 10h30 - Coffee break

-* 10h30 - Experimenting Risk Free: Working with Branchs

-* 12h30 - Lunch

-* 13h00 - Tagging & Forking

-* 15h00 - Coffee break

-* 15h00 - Using the browser
+* 10h30 -  Tagging & Using the browser

-* 17h00 - End of the day
+* 12h30 - Lunch (End of the day)

 </section>